 - Finally, we all traveled safely and managed to get to the clinic and home again in one piece.
 A simple thing perhaps.
 But not to be taken for granted.

-Looking forward, my next clinic multi-day clinic isn’t scheduled until the Summer.
+Looking forward, my next multi-day clinic isn’t scheduled until the Summer.
 I need to make some adjustments, figure out some different way of doing things, maybe get some help along the way so I don’t exacerbate my chronic physical issues.
 But having horses in my life is too much of a gift to not continue to strive to do something with it.
 Even if it means performing my own version of Teddy Roosevelt’s failing while daring greatly.